URL Encode

 Example

-A search phrase becomes safe for a query parameter:
+A search phrase with spaces and separators becomes safe as a query parameter value:

 Input hello world & tea=green Component output hello%20world%20%26%20tea%3Dgreen With + spaces hello+world+%26+tea%3Dgreen